 It is not easy to find a place where all levels of dancers can share the multiple dance floors.
 On Monday, Friday, Saturday and Sunday nights, enjoy Salsa dancing in El Segundo, CA at the Hacienda Hotel.
 Salsa and Cha Cha Cha instruction with Yesenia & Raul Santiago starts at 7pm.
 For new students and first time visitors, class is only $5.00.
 No partner required.
 Raul is a teacher who knows that "each student learns in a different way."
 Just do it!
 You might like it.
-A slightly older crowds struts their steps at this lively location which does not have live music or cover on Sunday nights.
+A very friendly crowd struts their steps at this lively location which does not have live music but does keep the beat on three separate dance floors!
 (310-615-0015)

 7 El Floridita

 Wondering where to go for a Cuban experience that is worth the wait outside in line?
 Enjoy the fantastic drinks, great food and a place where people will appreciate your dancing!
 The music is live on on Monday and Saturday.
 My teammate Carina loves to dance here and show off her steps!
 Tempt your tastebuds with Cuban-style mojitos and Brazilian caipirinhas as well as Ropa Vieja and Churrasco!
 Check the website to see what the live music will be and make sure to make a reservation.
 Started in 1987, it is renown in Hollywood for the legendary live band line up including Johnny Polanco y su Conjunto Amistad, Orquesta Charangoa. ((323) 871-8612)

 6 Steven's Steakhouse